vladshcherbin/meteor-user-permissions/readme.md

 ## React mixin

-There is a mixin with functions in the React package, that you can use:
+There is a mixin with functions if you use React, that you can use:

 ```js
 Component = React.createClass({